traefik/traefik-helm-chart/EXAMPLES.md

 <details>

-<summary>With those values, a whoami service can be exposed with a HTTPRoute</summary>
+<summary>With those values, a whoami service can be exposed with an HTTPRoute</summary>

 ```yaml
 ---